Carreau/phd-dissertation/parts/part2.rst

 pWA
 ===

-pWA is conserved at -80°C, never refrozen and conserved on ice for daily use.
+pWA is use as a nucleation promoting factor.
+It is expressed from Human pVCA (verprolin homology central and acidic domain) and expressed into Rosetta 2(DE3) pLysS (Novagen) Cell.
+Purified pWA is conserved at -80°C, never refrozen, and conserved on ice for daily use.

 Actin